Ometepe: Archaeology

 Ometepe Island is generally included within the archaeological area of "Greater Nicoya", which also encompasses the Rivas area on the lake shore and descends into Costa Rican Nicoya Peninsula.
 Due to deposits of volcanic ash over millennia, the soil is very fertile, allowing constant planting without fallowing.
 This rich environment has allowed the island to be continuously inhabited since the Dinarte phase (c.
 2000 BC – 500 BC).
 There is a time period classified as the “Ometepe period” (AD 1350 – 1550) or "Greater Nicoyan Period", which corresponds to the Mesoamerican Postclassic period.
 This period is associated with the migration of the Nicarao (Nahua speakers) into the area of Greater Nicoya.

+Materially, this era is marked by complex mortuary traditions involving primary shoe-shaped urn burials and a specialized lithic industry in basalt, reflecting Ometepe's function as a strategic trade node between Mesoamerica and the Isthmo-Colombian Area.

 The archaeologists who have done fieldwork on the island over the years are: